English

 Semester Hours 3

 English Composition II provides instruction and practice in writing at least four formal, analytical essays, at least one of which is a research project using outside sources and references effectively and legally.
 Additionally, English Composition II provides instruction in developing analytical and critical reading skills in the composition process.
-English Composition II may include instruction and practice library usage.
+English Composition II may include instruction and practice in library usage.

 ENG 246: Creative Writing I